 Compared to many other types of flooring, epoxy is relatively inexpensive per square foot.
 Additionally, installment doesn't require a complete overhaul; epoxy can be applied directly on top of pre-existing concrete, wood, or steel.
 Replacement/reapplication costs are even lower, giving epoxy flooring an efficient lifetime cost.

 Epoxy coatings are low-maintenance and require little if any repairs, which gives it an added boost in its long-term value.

-Unlike many flooring choices for residential and commercial spaces, epoxy coating is not susceptible to the damage that often results from normal wear and tear.
+Unlike many flooring choices for residential and commercial spaces, epoxy coating is not susceptible to damage that often results from normal wear-and-tear.
 It won’t crack, peel, or erode like laminate, wood, or other flooring types.
-Cured epoxy is moisture resistant and able to withstand very heavy weight.
+Cured epoxy is moisture-resistant and able to withstand very heavy weights.

 Additionally, epoxy flooring has many options for added top coatings (such as urethane) that increase its strength and durability.

 Epoxy can withstand temperatures of below 0° and over 140° Fahrenheit.
 It is also resistant to fire damage, making epoxy an excellent choice for both indoor and outdoor use.

 Especially in climates and weather conditions like that of Colorado, having flooring that can withstand extreme temperatures and fluctuations is a must.